Nitty23/core-support/README.md

 # core-support
-New support page providing tutorials a guidance for Core v3 and up
+New support page providing tutorials and guidance for Core v3 and up!